Twitter is the best place to market your business?

 Lots of easy to follow along information on how to gain ground and increase your business with online marketing.
 No theories – all tried and true methods by yours truly.

-To Convert Conversations Into Sales, Faster.With a blueprint that shows you a proven process that you can repeat over and over again, you save time converting leads into sales, which increases your revenue.
+Once you have a funnel in place, you have a blueprint that shows you a proven process that you can repeat over and over again, which saves you time converting leads into sales, which increases your revenue more quickly.
 And yet most businesses don't have one.
-Say goodbye to those...
+Say...